Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/TROUBLESHOOTING.md

 ### Find relevant information in exception messages

-An [EventHubError][EventHubError] contains three fields which describe the error.
+An [EventHubError][EventHubError] contains three fields which describe the error:

 * **message**: The underlying AMQP error message.
 A description of the errors can be found in the [Exceptions module][ExceptionModule] or the [OASIS AMQP 1.0 spec][AmqpSpec].
 * **error**: The error condition if available.
-* **details**: The error details, if included in the service response
+* **details**: The error details, if included in the service response.

 ### Commonly encountered exceptions